mtmeyer/create-react-figma-plugin/README.md

 The development server is now running and the plugin is ready to be added to Figma for development.

+Note: The development server also serves the plugin UI on http://localhost:5000/ to make tweaking the UI far more efficient.

 ### Figma

 Now we will add the plugin to Figma for development.
 Note that this will not publish the plugin and it will only be visible to you.